 The Kingdom of Kevin Malone

-– Contemporary fantasy in New York City and a specialized other world
+– Contemporary fantasy in New York City with a highly specialized alternate world

 Ellen Datlow & Terri Windling

 The Green Man: Tales From the Mythic Forest